cisco-iamit/spark-pi/README.md

 ### External Services

 1. Sign up on [developer.ciscospark.com](https://developer.ciscospark.com) and [create a bot](https://developer.ciscospark.com/add-bot.html).
-Save the authorisation token into ```app/config.py``` (as bearer)
+Save the authorisation token and the bot username (e.g. bot@sparkbot.io) into ```app/config.py```
 2. Sign up on [ngrok.com](https://ngrok.com) and follow guidelines to run the tunnel to port 8080.
 3. Create a webhook.This will ensure that messages sent to your bot will be forwarded via ngrok to your localhost script.
-Make sure to enable test mode on and enter your bot information on the webpage.
   * Option 1.
 [Create a webhook](https://developer.ciscospark.com/endpoint-webhooks-post.html) for your Spark bot online.
+Make sure to enable test mode on and enter your bot information on the webpage.
   * Option 2.
-Just insert the authorisation token into ```app/config.py``` and the ngrok URL into ```target_url``` in ```app/register.py```.
+If you already saved the authorisation token (bearer) into ```app/config.py```, then write the ngrok URL into ```target_url``` in ```app/register.py```.
 Then run it: ```python3.6 app/register.py```.
-If you see "OK", everything is good.
+If you see "OK", everything is good and the bot has been registered.

 ## Run Bot

 1. Run ```./ngrok http 8080``` to create a tunnel
 2. Run ```python3.6 app/main.py``` to launch the bot

-Note: every time you run ngrok with a free plan, it changes the URL, which means that you need to reregister the bot.
+**Note:** every time you run ngrok on a free plan, it changes the URL, which means that you need to re-register the bot.
 The easiest way is to simply insert the new URL into ```app/register.py``` and run it.

 Now, you can access Cisco Spark on [web.ciscospark.com](https://web.ciscospark.com) or download the app to your device.
+Add your bot to the contact list and start sending commands.

 ## Bot API

 Bot responds to the commands stated below.
 Commands are case insensitive, which means that ```COMMAND```, ```command``` and ```CoMmanD``` are all the same thing.

-You can add a bot to a Spark space, or start an 1:1 chat - all cases are covered.
+You can add a bot to a Spark space, or start a 1:1 chat - all cases are covered.

 ### Command Help